BackendStack21/realtime-forum/README.md

-### R7 Community Forum
+### Realtime Pub/Sub - Community Forum
-Our free, publicly available support forum is a platform for developers to collaborate and share information and experiences about the R7 solution.
+Our free, publicly available support forum is a platform for developers to collaborate and share information and experiences about the realtime platform.

 The forum provides a place for developers to ask questions, share knowledge, and receive support from other members of the R7 community.
 Our aim is to build a strong and active community, you are welcome 💚